 Standalone Credit Card Terminals

-Brick and mortar stores can use a standard payment terminal like an Ingenico Ethernet card reader as a standalone payment device alongside a simple cash register.
+Brick and mortar stores can use a standard payment terminal as a standalone payment device alongside a simple cash register.
 Customers can pay with cash at the register and pay with a credit or debit card at the payment terminal.

-We saved the best for last.
-A POS system is something all businesses should use.
-Besides being able to accept credit card payments, it also comes equipped with plenty of business management tools.
-It can help you manage inventory.
-It can keep track of employee hours, allow you to build customer profiles for marketing purposes, and it can provide you with an abundance of reports and analytics to help you make smarter, data-driven decisions about your business.
+It should be equipped with plenty of business management tools to help you manage inventory, keep track of employee hours, build customer profiles for marketing purposes, and provide you with an abundance of reports and analytics to help you make smarter, data-driven decisions about your business.

 A point of sale system can come in many forms.
 It can be an all-in-one device with a monitor, printer, and barcode scanner all in one unit that sits atop a cash drawer, or it can be something a sleeker like an iPad POS system.

-A point of sale system is by far the best way to go because it allows you to do so much more than just accept payments.
+A comprehensive POS system is by far the best way to go because it allows you to do so much more than just accept payments.
 However, every business is different and you should always choose the solution that works best for you.